-This recipe for Easy Yeast Rolls for Beginners will have you baking every weekend!!
-Our mission here is to make baking accessible to everyone, and that’s why we’ve crafted the perfect guide to help you master the art of creating these delightful yeast rolls with ease.
-Even if you’re a complete beginner, we promise you’ll be amazed at the delicious results you’ll achieve.
+This Easy Yeast Rolls recipe for Beginners will have you baking every weekend!!
+Our mission here is to make baking accessible to everyone, and that’s why we’ve crafted the perfect guide to help you master the art of creating these delightful homemae dinner rolls with ease.
+Even if you’re a beginner baker, we promise you’ll be amazed at the delicious rolls you’ll create.
+Make these soft dinner rolls for special occasions or just for a weeknight meal.

 Ingredients you’ll need for these easy yeast rolls for beginners:

 - Flour – this is the staple ingredient for this recipe.
-We use King Arthur All purpose flour
+We use King Arthur All purpose flour, no need to use bread flour

 - Salt – as with all recipes, salt makes things taste better!
 Alongside the butter in these rolls, it adds an extra layer of savory goodness to every bite.